TeleECG model of care

 ECG and troponin acquired in rural ED reviewed remotely by TeleECG nurse in real time.

-TeleECG nurse contacts rural ED team to provide pathway guided decision support based on assessment of ECG and troponin.
+TeleECG nurse contacts the rural ED team to provide pathway guided decision support based on assessment of ECG and troponin.

-TeleECG nursing staff contact the rural ED directly by phone if any abnormal findings, and document discussion in medical record.
+TeleECG nursing staff contact the rural ED directly by phone if any abnormal findings and document discussion in medical record.

 Normal findings are communicated via a documentation tool to minimise disruption to rural ED workload.

-• Admission and transfer for angiography and specialist care for non-STEMI and unstable angina pectoris (UAP)
+• Admission and transfer for angiography and specialist care for non-STEMI and unstable angina pectoris

 Background

-ST-elevation myocardial infarction (STEMI) is a time-critical, life-threatening, medical emergency.
+STEMI is a time-critical, life-threatening, medical emergency.
 It is essential to rapidly diagnose STEMI and restore blood flow to the heart to reduce the risk of heart failure or death.

 People living in regional and rural areas have a high burden of cardiovascular disease.
 However, they may have limited access to specialist emergency care.